oracle/wookiee/wookiee-web/README.md

   // Optional: Can override this to provide custom error handling if any uncaught exceptions occur override def errorHandler(ex: Throwable): WookieeResponse = super.errorHandler(ex)

-  // Optional: Can override this to set default response headers and allowed headers for CORS override def endpointOptions: EndpointOptions = super.endpointOptions }
+  // Optional: Can override this to set default response headers and allowed headers and origins for CORS override def endpointOptions: EndpointOptions = super.endpointOptions }